bitmoa/containers/bitmoa/wildfly/README.md

 ### Creating a custom user

-By default, a management user named `user` is created with the default password `bitnami`.
+By default, a management user named `user` is created with the default password `bitmoa`.
 Passing the `WILDFLY_PASSWORD` environment variable when running the image for the first time will set the password of this user to the value of `WILDFLY_PASSWORD`.

 Additionally you can specify a user name for the management user using the `WILDFLY_USERNAME` environment variable.
 When not specified, the `WILDFLY_PASSWORD` configuration is applied on the default user (`user`).